See for yourself: A glimpse behind the scenes

-Tags: A tribute to Rudolf Nureyev, Arionel Vargas, Dance is the Word, Daria Klimentova, English National Ballet, Laura Dodge, Laurretta Summerscales, London Coliseum, Michel Fokine, Petrushka, Rudolf Nureyev, Workshop
+Tags: A tribute to Rudolf Nureyev, Arionel Vargas, Dance is the Word, Daria Klimentova, English National Ballet, Laura Dodge, Laurretta Summerscales, London Coliseum, Michel Fokine, Petrushka, Rudolf Nureyev, web, Workshop

 As a Dance is the Word writer, I am privileged to be able to attend a whole host of behind-the-scenes events, including workshops, rehearsals and masterclasses.
 But never have I enjoyed a day with English National Ballet so much as last Saturday, when I joined a Petrushka workshop for 11-14 year olds, which included a fascinating backstage tour of the London Coliseum.

 The workshop explored the different movement styles of Petrushka’s three main characters.
 The Moor has big, bold arm shapes, whilst the Ballerina is like a wooden doll and Petrushka is floppy and turned-in.
 This was a great insight into Michel Fokine’s choreography, but it was the chance to explore the theatre’s backstage that really piqued my interest.

 The costume room is close to the stage and was filled with rails of outfits for the Nureyev triple bill.
 There are numerous washing machines and dryers constantly on the go, cleaning the tights, shirts and many other items that need washing post-performance.
 A gorgeous red Paquita tutu was also sitting out, being repaired for future use.